AxifyApp/NexappCore/README.md

 # Nexapp Core

-this is an update to create a merge request
+this is an update to create a merge request, and this is a fix

 Several Java mini-modules for REST APIs.